ymytheresa/bungee/README.md

 ### Granular loop

 `Stretcher`'s processing functions are typically called from within a loop, each iteration of which corresponds to a grain of audio.
-For each grain, the functions `Stretcher::specifiyGrain`, `Stretcher::analyseGain` and `Stretcher::synthesiseGrain` should be called in sequence.
+For each grain, the functions `Stretcher<Basic>::specifiyGrain`, `Stretcher<Basic>::analyseGain` and `Stretcher<Basic>::synthesiseGrain` should be called in sequence.
 ```C++
 while (true)
 {